Enercare Centre: History

 At the 2015 Pan American Games, the venue hosted the sports of volleyball in Hall A, handball and roller sports figure skating in Hall B, racquetball and squash in Hall C and gymnastics in the adjoining Ricoh Coliseum.
 Pan American Games organizers referred to the centre as the "Exhibition Centre".
 The building was also the location of the Main Press and Broadcasting Centre for the Games (in Hall D).

-The CNE Board of Governors and the City of Toronto intend to study an expansion of the facility.
+In 2015, the Exhibition Place Board of Governors and the City of Toronto commissioned a study of a possible expansion of the facility.
 The proposed expansion would add an additional hall connected to the west end of the main building.